KyunghoonJungGit/Calibration_CLL/README.md

    register_myexp_callbacks(app)
    ```

-Done – the dashboard will now auto‑detect any folder whose name contains one of your `patterns` tokens and supplies the expected data files.
+> Auto-reload: the dashboard will now auto‑detect any folder whose name contains one of your `patterns` keywords.

 ---